viclafouch/mui-tel-input/docs/docs/api-reference.md

 - Type: `boolean`
 - Default: `false`

 Displays the calling code (e.g: +33) as read-only next to the flag and with a divider instead of as part of the input field.
+Needs `defaultCountry` prop to be defined or will default to `US`.

 ```tsx
 <MuiTelInput splitCallingCode />